rpoleski/MulensModel/developers_board.md

     * guessing parameters of PSPL model ([Kim+17](https://arxiv.org/abs/1703.06883) as an example)
     * add calculation of Caustic Region of Influence (CROIN) - [Penny 2014](http://adsabs.harvard.edu/abs/2014ApJ...790..142Y)
     * anything from use cases that does not work yet -- see TODO.md file
+    * comments at begin of each use case and example
     * interaction with fitting routines - see [list of them](https://arxiv.org/abs/1711.03329)
     * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, then there is no point in remembering huge indexes (whole self.times)
-    * profile the code (python -m cProfile script.py)
+    * profile the code (python -m cProfile script.py - you only should check 2nd and 4th column)
     * Leap seconds library - [barycorrpy](https://arxiv.org/abs/1801.01634)
-    * go to [documents/TODO.md](documents/TODO.md) file and check use cases listed there
+    * [documents/TODO.md](documents/TODO.md) file - move content and remove
     * add transformation Jacobians, see: Batista+11 and Skowron+11
 * Other Tests:
   * add unit tests for Horizons and MulensData.satellite\_skycoord
   * Coordinates - write tests, possibly remove test\_Coords.py
   * t\_eff is not tested
   * plt.scatter -> plt.plot; after that we can start unit tests for plt calls
+  * check for memory leaks by running long calculations and monitoring RAM usage
 * Style/Architecture:
   * Are we consistent with PEP8? [check here](http://pep8online.com/) - last time fully checked on 28 Feb 2018 (but didn't include tests)
   * better import of the module so that all main classes are accessible (use \_\_all\_\_ = [...] in all files?)